-- (a) shall ensure that there is an adequate appraisal and approval process in place for determining capital expenditure priorities and the effect of each proposal upon business plans; - (b) is responsible for the management of all stages of capital schemes and for ensuring that schemes are delivered on time and to cost; and - (c) shall ensure that the capital investment is not undertaken without the availability of resources to finance all revenue consequences, including capital charges. - (d) shall ensure that processes and procedures are in place to monitor, record and report spend against each element of the Capital programme. - 12.1.2 For every capital expenditure proposal the Chief Executive shall ensure: - (a) that a business case is produced setting out: - (i) an option appraisal of potential benefits compared with known costs to determine the option with the highest ratio of benefits to costs; and - (ii) appropriate project management and control arrangements; and - (b) that the Director of Finance has certified professionally to the costs and revenue consequences detailed in the business case. - 12.1.3 For capital schemes where the contracts stipulate stage payments, the Chief Executive will issue procedures for their management, incorporating the recommendations of "The efficient management of healthcare estates and facilities" (previously "Estatecode") and other official guidance that may become available from time to time.
+- (a) shall ensure that there is an adequate appraisal and approval process in place for determining capital expenditure priorities and the effect of each proposal upon business plans; - (b) is responsible for the management of all stages of capital schemes and for ensuring that schemes are delivered on time and to cost; and - (c) shall ensure that the capital investment is not undertaken without the availability of resources to finance all revenue consequences, including capital charges. - (d) shall ensure that processes and procedures are in place to monitor, record and report spend against each element of the Capital programme. - 12.1.2 For every capital expenditure proposal the Chief Executive shall ensure: - (a) That a business case (in line with the guidance contained within the Capital Investment Manual) is produced setting out: - (i) An option appraisal of potential benefits compared with known costs to determine the option with the highest ratio of benefits to costs; and - (ii) Appropriate project management and control arrangements; and - (b) That the Chief Finance Officer has certified professionally to the costs and revenue consequences detailed in the business case. - 12.1.3 For capital schemes where the contracts stipulate stage payments, the Chief Executive will issue procedures for their management, incorporating the recommendations of "The efficient management of healthcare estates and facilities" (previously "Estatecode") and other official guidance that may become available from time to time.

-The Director of Finance shall assess on an annual basis the requirement for the operation of the construction industry tax deduction scheme in accordance with Inland Revenue guidance.
+The Chief Finance Officer shall assess on an annual basis the requirement for the operation of the construction industry tax deduction scheme in accordance with Inland Revenue guidance.

-The Director of Finance shall issue procedures for the regular reporting of expenditure and commitment against authorised expenditure.
+The Chief Finance Officer shall issue procedures for the regular reporting of expenditure and commitment against authorised expenditure.